AaratiAkkapeddi/CAA/Assignments/FINAL_ASSIGNMENT/README.md

 ## 1. you must document your process of transforming the data.
 This documentation doesn't have to be part of the artwork itself.
 It can be written or a supplemental diagram.

-So for example, here the artist clearly documents how she converts the information into numbers and then colors in these notes...
+So for example, here Aiwen clearly documents how she converts the information into numbers and then colors in these notes...

 ![sketchbook](https://github.com/AaratiAkkapeddi/CAA/blob/master/Assignments/FINAL_ASSIGNMENT/WechatIMG3.jpeg)
 ![sketchbook](https://github.com/AaratiAkkapeddi/CAA/blob/master/Assignments/FINAL_ASSIGNMENT/WechatIMG5.jpeg)